 What it doesn't cover

 - Damage due to landslides, settlements, mudflows, earth rising, earth sinking and contracting

 Be aware that it might not cover floods, tidal waves or tsunamis, even when caused by an earthquake.

 To see if you're covered or not for these types of damages listed above, talk to your agent or broker and be sure to read your policy.

 Some earthquake insurers may require an inspection of your property before they'll issue you a policy.
 They may even have different coverage requirements, such as:

-- Your home must be bolted to its foundation
+- Bolting your home to its foundation

-- The location and bracing of your home's interior walls
+- Bracing your home's interior walls